How Am I Affected by the Google Storage Project?

 If you are a faculty member (regular, emeritus, or lecturer), you now have a 250GB storage limit in U-M Google.
 This limit applies across your entire account, including Google Drive, Mail, and Photos.

-• If you are under limit, there is no further action at this time unless you receive an email from ITS explaining how you are otherwise affected.
-(For example, if you are within 50GB of the 250GB limit, there may be additional actions you should take.)
+• If you are under the limit, there is no further action at this time beyond maintaining your storage unless you receive an email from ITS explaining how you are otherwise affected.

-• If you are over limit, a temporary storage limit has been placed on your U-M Google account above your current storage total.
-You received an email from ITS on January 16 with more information and next steps.
-Please read this message carefully.
+• If you are over the limit, a temporary storage limit has been placed on your U-M Google account above your current storage total.
+Since January 2023, you have received emails from ITS monthly that contain more information and next steps.
+Please read these messages carefully.

 ITS has created a tool to assist faculty with moving data from U-M Google to another university-provided storage solution: U-M Dropbox or an ARC storage service (Turbo, Locker, Data Den).
 Refer to Getting Started With the ITS Google Storage Transfer Tool for access to the tool and instructions for getting started.